Skip to content

 Fire lilies, protea seedlings, and returning wildlife signal that nature's recovery is underway.
 The alien clearing campaign begins.

-4,000 Hectares of Alien Vegetation
+5,571 Hectares of Invasive Alien Vegetation

-4,000 Hectares of Alien Vegetation
+5,571 Hectares of Invasive Alien Vegetation

 Walker Bay Fynbos Conservancy

-The Walker Bay Fynbos Conservancy is a collective of over 50 private landowners united in their commitment to conserving the unique fynbos landscape of the Walker Bay area in the Western Cape, South Africa.
-Together, they steward 23,000 hectares of some of the most biodiverse land on Earth.
+The Walker Bay Fynbos Conservancy is a collective of over 54 private landowners united in their commitment to conserving the unique fynbos landscape of the Walker Bay area in the Western Cape, South Africa.
+Together, they steward 26,380 hectares of some of the most biodiverse land on Earth.

 Our mission is to protect, restore, and celebrate the Cape Floral Kingdom — the smallest yet most diverse of the world’s six floral kingdoms — for current and future generations.